wasm-forge/ic-rusqlite/examples/backend/README.md

 dfx deploy
 ```

 ## Testing

-After deployment, you can open the backend in browser or run the test script from a command line:
+After deployment, you can open the backend in your browser or run the test script from a command line:

 ```sh
 test.sh